Skip to main content

 2. Create a POD.

-• When you enter the secret name created in the imagePullSecrets item, you can pull the image from Container Registry.
+• When you enter the created secret name in the imagePullSecrets field, images can be pulled from the Container Registry service.

 $ vi -f my-private-reg-pod.yaml